JackStouffer/Flask-Foundation/README.md

 deps        install dependencies
-clean       remove unwanted stuff lint        check style with flake8 test        run all your tests using nose
+clean       remove unwanted stuff lint        check style with flake8 test        run all your tests using py.test
 ```

 If you are ever confused about what each command does, take a look at the makefile, it is very straight forward.

 So to setup the dev environment, let's type "make env".
 This will install virtualenv if you don't have it and setup a local python instance.
 Then it installs all of the needed libs from the requirements.txt file.
 Now we have our setup with all of the needed 3rd party libs.

-Tests are done through nose, and reside in the tests directory.
+Tests are done through py.test, and reside in the tests directory.
 To run the tests, just type "make test".

 You can check you PEP8 compliance by typing "make lint".